Robert H. Ledig

 He was Director of the Program on Financial Regulation & Technology and a Professor of Law at Scalia Law School from 2018 to 2021.
 He taught classes on FinTech, Regulation of Financial Institutions, Banking Law, and Privacy & Information Security Law.
 Prior to that he was an Adjunct Professor of Law at the school for more than 20 years.

-He practiced law in the Financial services groups at Dechert LLP and Fried Frank Harris Shriver & Jacobson LLP from 1984 to 2018.
+He was a partner at Vartanian & Ledig, PLLC, a Washington, D.C. financial services law firm, from 2018 to 2023.
+He practiced law in the Financial Services groups at Dechert LLP and Fried Frank Harris Shriver & Jacobson LLP from 1984 to 2018.
 Prior to that, he was an attorney at the Federal Home Loan Bank Board.

 He has a J.D. from George Washington University Law School and a B.A. from Harpur College at the State University of New York at Binghamton.